bambooengineering/que-unique/README.md

 ## Development

+1. Ensure you have a postgres running locally.
+You can do so easily with docker:
+   `docker run -p5432:5432 postgres:9.5.0`
-Check out this repo, then run the tests with the following:
+2. Check out this repo, then run the tests with the following:
 ```bash
 bundle install
 bundle exec rake spec